NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 Parks and Backcountry Camping Fees:

-- Chiniguchi Waterway Park – established in 2006, the park includes most of the Ciniguchi River system, except for Chiniguchi Lake itself, the south end of Matagamasi Lake, and the section of the river from the bottom of Maskinonge Lake to the Sturgeon River.
-It does, however, include the Gawasi to Kelly Lake route to the Sturgeon.
+1. Chiniguchi Waterway Park – established in 2006, the park includes most of the Chiniguchi River system, except for Chiniguchi Lake itself, the south end of Matagamasi Lake, and the section of the river from the bottom of Maskinonge Lake to the Sturgeon River.
+It does, however, include the Gawasi-to-Kelly Lake route to the Sturgeon.
 Click on the title to access an Otterooth map.
 Since it is a non-operating park, there is no camping fee.

-- Wolf Lake Forest Reserve.
+2. Wolf Lake Forest Reserve.
 The reserve includes most of Dewdney Lake, Wolf Lake, and the north end of Silvester Lake.
 There is no camping fee.
-The special designation presumably allows mining exploration to continue while protecting the old-growth forest at the same time!
+The special designation presumably allows mining exploration to continue while protecting the old-growth forest!

-- Crown Land (from the south end of Chiniguchi Lake to just before the Sturgeon River).
+3. Crown Land labelled Enhanced Management Area on the Crown Land Use Policy Atlas webpage.
+It is the stretch from the south end of Chiniguchi Lake to just before the Sturgeon River),

-- Sturgeon River Provincial Park.
-Backcountry camping permits are required for the Sturgeon River section of the route.
+4. Sturgeon River Provincial Park.
+Backcountry camping permits are only required for the Sturgeon River section of the route.
 Instead of the usual fee per person, you are charged a set fee for the campsite, no matter how many people.
-The bigger your group – the maximum is 6 – the cheaper it gets!
-Plan on 2 or 3 nights.
+The bigger your group, the maximum is 6, the cheaper it gets!
+Plan on 2 nights for your trip down the Sturgeon.

 —————